barryclark/jekyll-now/_posts/algorithms.md

 So, if one task takes twice as much time as another, only do it first if it is more than two times as important.

-## Other lessens from algorithms
+## Other lessons from algorithms

 - **Overfitting**: our brains are wired to find pattern that might not be there.
-Sometimes the most simple explanation is correct. #TODO voorbeeld
+Sometimes the most simple explanation is correct.
 - **Relaxation**: can't solve this hard problem?
 Just relax and forget some constraints to make it easier! *Buying Christmas presents for everyone*
-- **Randomness** as an inspiration for new solutions. *Make your opening page in your browser a random Wikipedia page.*
+- **Randomness** as an inspiration for new ideas. *Make your opening page in your browser a random Wikipedia page.
+Visit the Tumblrverse!*
 - **Computational kindness**: try to limit the computational burden to your friends and family. *Rather than asking your friends for a data to meet (an open problem), give them some two possible dates to meet (a verification problem).*
-- **Exponential penalty**: ** #TODO: finish this